thevedantchourey/CheatBite/README.md

 * **R8 / ProGuard Optimization:** The release build is fully optimized, utilizing strict `TypeToken`, `model`, `dto`, and `mapper` "keep" rules to shrink the APK size and secure the code while keeping the reflection-based data layer intact.

 ---

-## 🚀 How to Run locally

-**Prerequisites:**
-1. Android Studio (Hedgehog or newer)
-2. Your own Firebase Project config (`google-services.json`)

-**Steps:**
-1. Clone the repository: `git clone https://github.com/thevedantchourey/cheatbite.git`
-2. Place your `google-services.json` file inside the `app/` folder.
-3. Open the project in Android Studio.
-4. Run the app on your device or emulator.

-**Download the APK:**
-1. Navigate to the **Releases** section on GitHub.
-2. Download the latest `release.apk`.
-3. Install on your Android device.